pvega62/pvega62.github.io/samples/technical-writing/software/Using-Postman-to-Connect-to-the-Stripe-API.md

+---
+id: Using Postman to Connect to the Stripe API
+sidebar_label: 'Using Postman to Connect to the Stripe API'
+sidebar_position: 1
+slug: /stripe-api/using-postman
+description: 'A step-by-step guide on how to use Postman to connect to the Stripe API.'
+---
 ## What's Postman?
 Postman is a collaborative platform for API development.
 Developers (or in this case, technical writers) can use Postman to develop, manage, test and document APIs.
 Its user-friendly interface makes it simple to collaboratively work on APIs, making it an ideal platform for cross-functional teams.